panqec/panqec/README.md

 later to get finer data.
 Analysis should be aggregated at the end.

-# Run the 3D GUI
+# Start the 3D GUI
-To run the 3D GUI, after you have activated the environment, run
+To start the 3D GUI, run
 ```
-python3 gui/gui.py
+panqec start-gui
 ```
 Then open your browser and go to the link printed out in the command line.
-Click on "3D Toric Code".

-If you find the browser non-responsive check back on what error messages are coming out of the command line.

 # Reproducing results of paper